How to Freeze Sandwiches for Lunch | Make Ahead Freezer Sandwiches

 Preheat your panini press and add assembled sandwiches to heated grill.
 Press down for a few minutes, until as cooked as desired.

 Allow to cool completely before packaging and freezing sandwiches.

 Storing Make Ahead Freezer Sandwiches

-to freeze sandwiches for lunch once they’re made.
+Now that you know how to assemble ‘raw’ vs. grilled freezer sandwiches properly, let’s get into the actual process of how to freeze sandwiches for lunch once they’re made.
 It’s all about how you store them: